‘We are at a standstill’: Columbia residents fed up with little action on gun violence

 Fowler was the only city council member of six to respond to The Star’s inquiries.

-Columbia Mayor Brian Treece, who is leaving office this year after holding the post since 2016, repeatedly declined to comment on violence in the city he oversees.
+Former Columbia Mayor Brian Treece, who left office last week after holding the post since 2016, repeatedly declined to comment on violence in the city.

 Community members say the city, which has a higher poverty rate than the rest of the state, needs to invest more in social services to address the root causes of violence like poverty and housing insecurity.

-Note: Editor's note: This story is part of the Missouri Gun Violence Project, a partnership of the Kansas City Star and Report for America.